sass/sass/proposal/color-4-new-spaces.md

   * Let `hue`, `saturation`, and `lightness` be the three elements returned by [normalizing] `($hue, $saturation, $lightness)` in `hsl` color space.

+  * Set `saturation` and `lightness` respectively to the results of clamping the `saturation` and `lightness` values between 0 and 100, inclusive.

-  > Clamping and conversion to rgb have been removed.
+  > Conversion to rgb has been removed.

   * Return a [legacy color] in the `hsl` space, with the given `hue`, `saturation`, and `lightness` channels, and `alpha` value.